NEwertKrocker/git_homework/thoughts.md

 skill.

 Going to try to work using keyboard shortcuts as much as possible and only use the touchpad when absolutely necessary.

+SHOUTOUT
+Shout out to Kyra B, who I've been in three different breakout groups with and who has been very friendly and helpful!